Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/dispatching-events-from-your-extension.md

 ### Dispatch paired events

-To use a request `ACPExtensionEvent` \(iOS\) / `Event` \(Android\) as a trigger, and if you have a callback that is called when the response paired event is sent, use the `dispatchEventWithResponseCallback` API from `ACPCore` \(iOS\) / `MobileCore` \(Android\).
+If you have a callback that is called when the response paired event is sent and you use a request `ACPExtensionEvent` (iOS) / `Event` (Android) as a trigger, use the `dispatchEventWithResponseCallback` API from `ACPCore` (iOS) / `MobileCore` (Android).
 The paired response event is sent by using the`dispatchResponseEvent` API.

+{% hint style="info" %}
-**Tip:** Paired events are usually used for set/get operations where you need to be notified about a response event outside your extension code.
+Paired events are usually used for set/get operations where you need to be notified about a response event outside your extension code.
+{% endhint %}

-Here is an example of how to implement paired events:
+The following example shows how to implement paired events:

 {% tabs %}
 {% tab title="Android" %}
 #### Android

-You can have this code in an application Activity or in one of your extension's API classes:
+You can have this code in an application's `Activity` or in one of your extension's API classes:

 ```java
 // how to dispatch a paired event with an associated response callback